Alan Grant (writer)

-Alan Grant (9 February 1949 – 20 July 2022) was a British comic book writer known for writing Judge Dredd in 2000 AD as well as various Batman titles from the late 1980s to the early 2000s.
+Alan Grant (9 February 1949 – 20 July 2022) was a Scottish comic book writer known for writing Judge Dredd in 2000 AD as well as various Batman titles from the late 1980s to the early 2000s.
 He was the co-creator of the characters Anarky, Victor Zsasz, and the Ventriloquist.

-Career
+Biography

+Early life

+Alan Grant was born in Bristol, but moved with his family to Newtongrange, Midlothian, at the age of one.
+According to Grant, his grandmother taught him how to read and write by introducing him to material from DC Thomson, which also served as his introduction to comics.
+He attended Newtongrange Primary School and Dalkeith High School, where he was frequently expelled and reinstated.
+After leaving school, he worked briefly in a bank.

 Early career and 2000 AD

 Grant first entered the comics industry in 1967 when he became an editor for D.C.
 Thomson before moving to London from Dundee in 1970 to work for IPC on various romance magazines.

 After going back to college and having a series of jobs, Grant found himself back in Dundee and living on Social Security.
 He then met John Wagner, another former D.C.
 Thomson editor, who was helping put together a new science fiction comic magazine for IPC, 2000 AD, and was unable to complete his other work.
 Wagner asked Grant if he could help him write the Tarzan comic he was working on; so began the Wagner/Grant writing partnership.

 Wagner asked Grant to write a strip for Starlord, a 2000 AD spin off, which eventually got Grant noticed within IPC.
 On a trip to London, Grant was introduced to Kelvin Gosnell, then editor of 2000 AD, who offered Grant an editorial position on the comic.
 One of Grant's first jobs was to oversee the merger of 2000 AD and Tornado, an unsuccessful boys adventure comic magazine.
 Grant featured as a character in the magazine in the form of ALN-1, Tharg's Scottish Robot assistant.
 Grant found himself in conflict with IPC and resigned to become a freelance writer, writing the occasional issue of Future Shock and Blackhawk.

 Grant then formed his partnership with Wagner after the pair lived and worked together; the pair eventually co-wrote Judge Dredd.
 They worked on other popular strips for the magazine, including Robo-Hunter and Strontium Dog using the pseudonym T.B.
 Grover.
 Grant worked on other people's stories, changing and adding dialogue, most notably Harry Twenty on the High Rock, written by Gerry Finley-Day.

 Judge Dredd was Grant's main concern for much of the 1980s.
 Grant and Wagner had developed the strip into the most popular in 2000 AD as well as creating lengthy epic storylines such as The Apocalypse War.

 Grant wrote for other IPC comic magazines such as the revamped Eagle.